kaankutan/turkish-all-countries-and-cities/README.md

-# turkish-all-countries-and-cities
+# Turkey-all-countries-and-cities
-Turkish all countries and city names.
+Turkey all countries and city names.

 ```
 {